semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

 This error appears if there is a syntax or other error within any of your custom rules.

-Enter the following two commands as a workaround:
+Enter the following commands as a workaround:

 ```
 semgrep --config r/all . -d
 semgrep --config ~/.semgrep/semgrep_rules.json .
 ```

+The first command creates a cache of rules and creates a `semgrep_rules.json`.
+The second command then runs the rules.